lfrestrepog/if-docs/docs/reference/cli.md

 ## `if-env`

 `if-env` is a command line tool that helps you to create local development environments where you can run manifests.
-There are two use-cases for this:
+There are two use cases for this:

 1) setting up a new development environment for plugin building
-2) replicating a runtime environment for a given maniofets, so you can re-execute it
+2) replicating a runtime environment for a given manifest, so you can re-execute it

 ### commands